ARPA CREATIVE INDUSTRIES RECOVERY GRANT PROGRAM

 The ARPA Creative Industries Recovery Grant Program is made possible by the City of Birmingham through the American Rescue Plan Act.

-Funds are made available by the Parks, Recreation, and Cultural Arts Committee of the Birmingham City Council, Councilor Carol Clarke, Chair.
+Funds are made available by the Birmingham City Council’s Cultural Arts Committee, Councilor Carol Clarke, Chair.

 The program is administered by Create Birmingham.